 The major land-use activities in the northern Province of South Africa are game and cattle farming.
 Game farming preserves the natural habitat whereas cattle farming can lead to its degradation.
 Cattle directly degrade the habitat by grazing and trampling plants and by exposing and compacting the soil, leading to soil erosion.
 Cattle can also lead to bush encroachment by reducing grass cover and subsequent fire frequency.
 These processes lead to reduced biodiversity within the area.
 The predatory and scavenging fauna of the bushveld are perceived as pests by farmers and routinely exterminated.
 Blackbacked jackals (Canis mesomelas), caracals (Felis caracal), and vulnerable Cape vultures (Gyps coprotheres) are common target species.
 Poisoned carcasses are a popular method of killing these species.
 Non-target species such as bat-eared foxes (Otocyon megalotis), aardwolves (Proteles cristarus), and aardvarks (Orycteropus afer) are often also killed.

 Direct habitat loss is prevalent on the Springbok Flats, the most-threatened habitat within the ecoregion.
 The fertile clay soils of these flats are ideal for crops such as wheat, maize, and sunflowers.
-In addition to direct habitat loss, the agriculture in this area has had a negative impact on many bird species through the use of organo-chloride insecticides, herbicides and DDT.
+In addition to direct habitat loss, the agriculture in this area has had a negative impact on many bird species through the use of organo-chloride insecticides and herbicides, notably DDT.
 Direct habitat loss is also threatening the south of the ecoregion through the expansion of the Pretoria-Witwatersrand-Vereeniging complex.
 This "vaal triangle" is one of South Africa’s most densely populated industrial areas.

-There are fewer threats to the north of the ecoregion in Botswana and Zimbabwe, where low-intensity goat and cattle farming create the major impact.
-The removal of dead wood for firewood may also negatively impact obligate tree-hole nesting birds and small mammals.
+There are fewer threats to the north of the ecoregion in Botswana and Zimbabwe, where low-intensity goat and cattle farming create the principal impact.
+The removal of dead wood for firewood also negatively impacts obligate tree-hole nesting birds and small mammals.
 In large areas of Botswana and Zimbabwe, wildlife contributes significantly to the local economy.
 Wildlife utilization was originally mostly licensed trophy hunting, but is now increasingly oriented toward non-consumptive recreation and tourism.
 This trend should improve the conservation status in the north of the ecoregion.

 There are four alien plant species that have invaded the Southern African bushveld.
 These are Jacaranda mimosifolia, Lantana camara, syringa (Melia azedarach), and white mulberry (Morus alba).
 The impacts of these invasive species here may not be as serious a threat as it is in other ecoregions in southern Africa (such as the Lowland Fynbos and Renosterveld ecoregion).